Structure and Services

 A Secretarial Team

-In addition to Centrale staff, the Federation has its own team to handle its day-to-day affairs: Lise Latour, an administrative secretary in its Montreal office, and Annie Paradis and Josée Beaupré, two legal secretaries in its Quebec City office.
+In addition to Centrale staff, the Federation has its own team to handle its day-to-day affairs: Virginie Delaby-Fina, an instance secretary in its Montreal office, and Louise Lefebvre, legal secretary in its Montreal office and Josée Beaupré, legal secretary in its Quebec City office.

 A Team of Advisors

-From left to right: Martin Cayouette, Charles-David Brulotte, Marie-Claude Morin, Julie Ducharme, Alain Gingras, Pierre-Luc Thibault and Pierre Charland.
+Martin Cayouette, Charles-David Brulotte, Marie-Claude Morin, Julie Ducharme, Alain Gingras, Pierre-Luc Thibault, Réal Policar, Sandy Royer and Rébecca Salesse.

 The team is composed of advisors assigned to different unions.
 They have a threefold mandate: to advise on the interpretation of working conditions, train local union representatives and to defend the members, whether at a grievance arbitration or at the Commission des lésions professionnelles, a tribunal related to the Act respecting industrial accidents and occupational diseases.